pranav271103/SlangBot/README.md

 # SlangBot — Conversational Bot using GENz Slangs

 SlangBot is a lightweight NLP chatbot that understands informal slang, abbreviations, and internet language.
-It translates them into clean, formal English using a fine-tuned language model hosted on 🤗 Hugging Face.
+It translates them into clean, formal English using a fine-tuned language model.

 ---